vipulgupta2048/talkswith2048/README.md

 ### About 2048

-_This repository acts as a showcase... of just about everything I loved doing in my college years (Thankfully, I ain't done yet) It's a gauge I keep for progress and personal development._
+_This repository acts as a showcase... of just about everything I enjoyed doing in my college years (Thankfully, I ain't done yet) It's a gauge I keep for progress, personal development and most importantly, because it reminds me of one thing that I try to create, impact._

-I love to giving back to the open-source community in whatever way I can.
-Hence, all the resources used in those talks are kept open-source and public for anyone to use and view in whatever capacity they see fit.
+I love giving back to the open-source community in whatever way I can.
+Therefore all talk resource, slides, code that I create is open-source and public for anyone to use and view in whatever capacity they see fit.
 Adding on to it, this repository is also a tracker of conferences that I attended/was invited/volunteered for.
 Networking and listening to people has always been the one activity that sparks my interests.
+Maybe that's my DevRel side.

-Update#2 - From 2018, I added a new section for hackathon.
+Update#2 - From 2018, I added a new section for hackathons.
 I think hackathons are a great way to learn fast, implement faster, and learn from mistakes of the past.
 A ideology that I throroughly believe in.

 At last, I am thankful for everyone who gave their feedback, shared opportunities and asked questions.
-Every bit of college helped me in my growth essentially.
+Every bit of my Bachelor's helped me in my growth essentially.
 I hope this information is useful and inspiring, for people looking to contribute and expose themselves for everything that is out there and make the most of it.
+For the road might look tough in the beginning, but it be worth your while when you reach the highway.

 ## Talks with 2048